GENNEXT-SIGIR-25

 Submission Guidelines

-• Full Papers: Up to 8 pages (excluding references).
+• Full Papers: Up to 9 pages (including figures, tables, proofs, appendixes, acknowledgments, and any content except references) but excluding references.
 Present substantial research, theoretical analyses, or comprehensive surveys.

-• Short Papers: Up to 4 pages (excluding references).
+• Short Papers: Up to 4 pages (including figures, tables, proofs, appendixes, acknowledgments, and any content except references) but excluding references.
 Suitable for work-in-progress or preliminary findings.

 • Extended Abstracts: 2–3 pages (excluding references).
 For late-breaking results, vision papers, or discussion proposals.